 Jesus as the last Adam had to be perfected and become the measure of the stature of the fullness of God in order that He could bear our sins and die as the Son of Man FOR man.
 One died for all (2 Cor 5:14); the Greek means in the place of all – it’s judicial.
 He then rose as the second man, the heavenly man, the new race to which Peter refers: But you are a chosen race, a royal priesthood, a holy nation, God’s own people, that you may declare the wonderful deeds of him who called you out of darkness into his marvelous light.
 (1 Pet.
 2:9 RSV).

 Our being made perfect in Christ entails that we also deny that old Adam, the soul-dominant nature, every time he rears his selfish head; our suffering death to our old Adam makes way for God to fill us with resurrection life, the life of the Spirit.
 Praise God, we Christ-followers are empowered with the same anointing Jesus had, for He has poured out His Spirit into us!
-The glorious subjective truth of our unity with the heavenly man becomes our objective experience as we KNOW it, BELIEVE it, and SPEAK it forth / WALK it out in accordance with the Holy Spirit (see Ro.
+The glorious objective truth of our unity with the heavenly man becomes our subjective experience as we KNOW it, BELIEVE it, and SPEAK it forth / WALK it out in accordance with the Holy Spirit (see Ro.
 8:13).

 Praise God for graciously providing the Way for us: through our faith in Christ having already accomplished it subjectively on our behalf, the indwelling Holy Spirit empowers us to make it our objective experience!
 [T]hrough the obedience of the one man, the many will be made righteous (Ro.
 5:19).